-If you’re heading to South Africa on safari in the next few weeks, we have something to add to your bucket list.
-As South Africans, we find any opportunity and occasion to get together as friends and family and have a braai.
-This is a social time when we sit back, relax and indulge in some of the countries finest rump, T-bone and sirloin steak marinated for hours in local sauces and cooked to perfection on a hot flame.
+If you’re heading to South Africa on safari this is definitely something to add to your bucket list.
+As South Africans, we find any opportunity and occasion to get together as friends and family and have a braai (also known as a barbecue.).
+This is a social time when we sit back, relax and indulge in some of the country’s meat cooked to perfection on a hot flame.

 What is a braai?